A Self-Paced Course for Law Students and New Lawyers Wanting to Experience Less Stress and More Success at Work

 Law students who are gearing up to start legal employment and want to hit the ground running and/or junior lawyers (years 1-3) who could use some help with any or all of the included topics.

 When does the course start and finish?

-The course will go live in mid-to-late July – if you sign up, you’ll get an email letting you know when it’s available.
-The course is entirely self-paced, so you can start it whenever works for you.
-If you’re currently focused on bar prep, good luck!
-The course will be waiting after you nail the exam and take some well-deserved time off.
-To set yourself up really well, I suggest you start the course before beginning fulltime work (or your next internship), but you can start implementing the tips and advice on day 1 or day 100 of your job.
+The course is available now and entirely self-paced, so you can start it whenever works for you.
+You can start implementing the tips and advice on day 1, 100, or 1,000 of your job.
 Take as long as you need to finish the course and re-review modules whenever you want.